jrubes/PIA-Tunnel/ReadMe.txt

 	* sshd running and allowing root logins
 	* git installed and repo PIA script repo cloned into /pia/ run pia-update to fetch new releases

-VM PIA Tunnel hardware requirements
-	* 1 CPU
-	* 80MB RAM
-	* Network adapter 1 to LAN (port 22 is open so I use the NAT option in VMware)
-	* Network adapter 2 to private VMware LAN segment

 # SETUP #
 #########